Sage-Bionetworks/recover/CONTRIBUTING.md

 **Instructions:**

-1. Once there are important features that need to be added so it’s applied to the production data, we will need to create a new tag and release
+1. Once there are important features that need to be added we will need to create a new tag and release.
+Once released it will be applied to production data.
+1. [Draft a new release for the repo here](https://github.com/Sage-Bionetworks/recover/releases), specify the `main` branch as the target, and choose a tag name.
+You can specify a tag name that doesn't exist to invoke the github auto tag create feature.
-1. [Create a new tag and release on the repo](https://github.com/Sage-Bionetworks/recover/releases) through here on the `main` branch.
-This will auto-create the new tag that you specify and release notes.
-Also include any known bugs for each release here.
+1. Click `Generate release notes`, review the content and be sure to include any known bugs for the release.
-1. Wait for the CI/CD (specifically the [upload-and-deploy-to-prod-main](https://github.com/Sage-Bionetworks/recover/blob/main/.github/workflows/upload-and-deploy-to-prod-main.yaml) GH action which deploys the features to main) to finish successfully
+1. Wait for the CI/CD (specifically the [upload-and-deploy-to-prod-main](https://github.com/Sage-Bionetworks/recover/blob/main/.github/workflows/upload-and-deploy-to-prod-main.yaml) GH action which deploys the features to main) to finish successfully.
 1. Now your features have been deployed to production, the next production data run on main will include your features!

 # Code style